All Products

 Note

-• By default, the timestamp of a log in Simple Log Service is accurate to seconds.
-You can specify the time format only to seconds.
+• By default, the timestamp of a log in Simple Log Service is accurate to the second.
+In this case, you need to only specify a time format that is accurate to the second.

 • If Logtail is installed on a Linux server, Logtail supports all time formats that are supported by the strftime function.
 If the time string in a log can be formatted by the strftime function, the time string can be parsed and used by Logtail.